 #3.
 Purchase Plants Only From Aquariums Without Fish

 Lastly, a smart way to prevent Ich is to buy plants from shops where the plants are only kept in the tanks without fish.

 In the theronts stage of the Ich, it swims to a fish host and penetrates its epithelium.

 However, if they cannot find a host within a day or two, they usually die.
-This actually makes Ich an obligate parasite, which in other words, means that fish has to have a fish host to survive.
-So in aquariums with no fish, there are very few chances of Ich.
+This actually makes Ich an obligate parasite, which in other words, means they must have a fish host to survive.
+So in aquariums with no fish, there are very few chances of Ich survival.